All Northside ISD students, whether new or returning, register online by clicking the appropriate link below.

 Los estudiantes nuevos en Northside ISD ahora pueden inscribirse en línea usando el registro de NISD Powerschool.
 Puede inscribir a su hijo en el año escolar actual o, si planea comenzar en Northside en agosto, puede inscribirlo previamente haciendo clic en los enlaces "proximo año escolar".

-Acceptance to any of NISD's six magnet high schools or one magnet middle school is by application only.
+Acceptance to any of NISD's seven magnet high schools or two magnet middle school is by application only.

 In accordance with NISD Board Policy, Northside ISD generally does not accept the enrollment of students who do not reside in the district; however, there are a few exceptions.